-On my recent trip to Singapore, I ate Cantonese style veg noodles at a food joint and the taste still lingers in my mouth.
-I loved the texture and different flavors of these noodles where crunchy vegetables meet sweet-tangy sauces and creates a lip-smacking dish.
+On my recent trip to Singapore, I ate Cantonese style veg noodles at a food joint, and the taste still lingers in my mouth.
+I loved the texture and the different flavors of these noodles where crunchy vegetables meet sweet-tangy sauces and create a lip-smacking dish.

-This recipe is my version of making Cantonese style veg noodles and I am making no claims of authenticity with this recipe.
+This recipe is my version of making Cantonese style veg noodles, and I am making no claims of authenticity with this recipe.
 The original recipe that I ate at the food joint used oyster sauce as the base but to create a veggie version I have substituted oyster sauce with hoisin sauce.

 Remember – before you begin cooking, have everything sliced and ready by your side.
-This dish comes together quickly and you may not find enough time in between to cut or chop a vegetable.
+This dish comes together quickly, and you may not find enough time in between to cut or chop a vegetable.
 Store bought pre-chopped coleslaw can be used as a substitute for veggies.

 Feel free to add some pan cooked tofu pieces to these noodles.
-Meat lovers, can certainly add some cooked meat to add more flavor.
+Meat lovers can certainly add some cooked meat to add more flavor.